Rachel worked as a farm manager for three years in PA and owner/operator for 5 years in MN. She currently homesteads in MN.

 Great hub Rachel on the different types of sheep for the farm.
 Very useful and informative for farmers to have them as livestock.
 Voted up!

-Rachel Koski Nielsen (author) from Pennsylvania, now farming in Minnesota on August 01, 2014:
+Rachel Koski Nielsen (author) from from PA, now homesteading in MN on August 01, 2014:

 Bill, you'll get there.
 And probably like me, you'll find it's all so much less than perfect. :)